 Conditions of employment with the University of Kansas are not affected by working in an alternate work location.
-The staff member is expected to follow all professional standards of performance and conduct, State of Kansas statutes and regulations, Board of Regents, and University of Kansas policies while at all work locations.
+The staff member is expected to follow all professional standards of performance and conduct, applicable laws, and Kansas Board of Regents and University of Kansas policies while at all work locations.

 A telework or alternate work location agreement is not intended to provide dependent care, convalescing, or caring for an ill family member.
 The presence of children, pets, guests, or other dependents in the alternate work location cannot disrupt the performance of work activities or negatively affect the productivity of the employee.

 Working in a telework or alternate location environment may be authorized for shorter time periods in the best interests of the employee and the University.

 The employee will be subject to the applicable tax jurisdiction, zoning, and tax liability associated with the alternate work location as determined by KU Payroll Office.
 Employees whose alternate work location is out-of-state or country will be subject to applicable laws related to employment conditions.
 It is the employee’s responsibility to notify the KU Payroll Office about any tax location changes.

 A telework or alternate work location agreement complicates a supervisor’s ability to accurately track and approve hours worked for non-exempt staff.
 Hourly staff may be eligible for shift differential if work hours are scheduled before 6:00 a.m. or after 6:00 p.m.
 In addition, many non-exempt staff job responsibilities require the physical presence of the staff member in order to fulfill work obligations.